-Presented by: Rochester Colonial Manufacturing & Winn Development
+Presented by: Rochester Colonial Manufacturing

 A Conference of The Landmark Society of Western New York, Preservation Buffalo Niagara, Preservation League of New York State, and NYS Office of Parks, Recreation and Historic Preservation.

-This Conference is the only event of its kind in the state—a multi-day gathering for anyone involved in preservation and community revitalization.
+The NY Statewide Preservation Conference is the only event of its kind in the state—a multi-day gathering for anyone involved in preservation and community revitalization.
 It’s an opportunity to learn, network, become inspired and, yes, have fun!

-It is the preservation event in New York State and you don’t want to miss it.
+It is the preservation event in New York State and you don’t want to miss it!

 WHO IS THE CONFERENCE FOR?

 Grassroots preservationists in villages, rural towns, and cities throughout New York; professionals working in the field or allied fields (architects, planners, landscape architects, developers, etc.); elected officials and municipal board members; city neighborhood leaders/activists; students in preservation and allied fields.

 A New Blueprint: Discussing the Importance of Diversity in PreservationLee Bey | Architectural photographer, writer lecturer

 Lee Bey is a photographer, writer, lecturer and consultant whose work deals in the documentation and interpretation of the built environment—and the often complex political, social and racial forces that shape spaces and places.